dmarx/obsidian_vault/Descriptive Set Theory.md

 - **[[Topology]]:** The study of Polish spaces and their subsets has significant implications for topology, including the characterization of [[compactness]], [[connectedness]], and [[continuity]] properties of definable functions.

-- **[[Analysis]] [[and]] Probability:** The theory has applications in analysis, particularly in understanding the properties of functions and spaces that arise in real analysis and probability theory.
+- **[[Analysis]] and [[Probability Theory|Probability]]:** The theory has applications in analysis, particularly in understanding the properties of functions and spaces that arise in real analysis and probability theory.
 This includes work on the [[regularity properties]] of functions and the structure of spaces of measures.

 - **Foundations of Mathematics:** Descriptive set theory interacts with the foundations of mathematics, especially through its connections to [[logic]] and the study of models of set theory.
 It provides tools for understanding the limitations of [[definability]] and the implications for mathematical practice.